BRITISH DIVING SAFETY GROUP

-If you are Diverlog registered and would like to pre-book a space on the inside car park call us now on 01455 273089 with your Diverlog number and ask for car park booking.
+If you are Diverlog registered and would like to pre-book a space on the inside car park this can be done from March 2022 via the ticket site when booking your ticket

 These spaces are not available to dive schools, large vehicles and groups of divers in excess of 4 persons and are limited to one per booking.
 If these conditions are not met, entry may be refused.